 In the Fall of 2019 Harbor Corps was piloted in partnership with DOMUS, and seven Harbor Corps members restored a classic 1973 Catboat.

-Currently enrolling for Fall 2020 cohort.
-Send resume to email@example.com.
+Currently enrolling for Spring 2020 cohort.
+Send resume to firstname.lastname@example.org.

 Harbor Corps is funded by State Street Global Partners, Bank of America, Fairfield County’s Community Foundation and The Scripps Family Fund for Education and the Arts.